jaisanant0/object_detection_video/README.md

 This will take the video given to it and detects the objects present in it with the help of tensorflow object detection API.

 ## Getting started
-clone the repository and extract all the file in particular folder
+clone the repository and extract all the file in the resource folder of tensorflow object detection API directory.

 ## Usage
 ```